Are you curious about what the best RV surge protector is? Or if having one is even necessary?

 Note: Some of the links in this article are affiliate links.
 This doesn’t cost you any more than normal.
 Read our disclaimer for more info.

-What Is the Best Surge Protector for an RV?
+What Is the Best RV Surge Protector?

 Progressive Industries EMS-HW30C

-- Can send alerts on mis-wired pedestals and surge failures.
+- Can send alerts on mis-wired pedestals and surge failures

-- Lifetime warranty.
+- Lifetime warranty

 Progressive Industries SSP-30XL